Jack of Clubs (album)

-Jack of Clubs is the second album by Paul Motian to be released on the Italian Soul Note label.
-It was released in 1985 and like his previous album features performances by Motian with guitarist Bill Frisell, tenor saxophonists Joe Lovano and Jim Pepper, and bassist Ed Schuller.
+Jack of Clubs is an album by American drummer Paul Motian, his second to be released on the Italian Soul Note label.
+It was released in 1985 and like his previous Soul Note album features performances by Motian with guitarist Bill Frisell, tenor saxophonists Joe Lovano and Jim Pepper, and bassist Ed Schuller.

 Reception

 The Allmusic Review by Scott Yanow states: "The drummer's seven originals feature lots of variety in moods, ranging from witty to introspective and showcasing the colorful players at their best".